-With regards to the business and performance, profits have been generated by the core insurance activities in conjunction with strict cost controls and ad-hoc measures to cover the decrease of the markets resulting of the Covid shock in the first semester 2020.
-It resulted in a profit in 2020 of 5.3 M EUR (2019: 1.8 M EUR).
+With regards to the business and performance, profits have been generated by the increase of the technical provisions combined with the different accounts related to cost efficiency.
+The increase in technical provisions is due to the strong market performance combined with strong net sales results on the core markets.
+It resulted in a profit in 2021 of 14.1 M EUR (2020: 5.3 M EUR).